 • Opportunity to engage in a Q&A session with the audience each time your film is screened

-• Potential for your film to be selected for the traveling program
+• Potential for your film to be selected for the IOFF Traveling Program

-By submitting your films to the SFIOFF, you hereby grant permission for IOFF to use it for the following purposes:
+By submitting your films to the IOFF, you hereby grant permission for IOFF to use it for the following purposes:

 Stills: Still images from the films will be used on the website, printed materials, banners, and other promotional materials.
 Please submit one high-resolution headshot of the filmmaker in JPG format.

 Clips: Clips of submitted films may be used to promote IOFF by appearing on the IOFF website, possible partnership websites, third-party advertising sponsors (i.e., television spots, newspaper print, magazine ads, etc.)

 Trailer: IOFF may request a short trailer for films over 10 minutes (electronically or on DVD) for promotional purposes.